teracyhq/blog/source/_posts/2017-06-15-how-to-extend-teracy-dev-to-work-with-kubernetes.markdown

 That's how we develop and test the cookbook on local dev.

-You can see the cookbook here at: https://github.com/teracyhq-incubator/kubernetes-stack-cookbook
+You can see the cookbook here at https://github.com/teracyhq-incubator/kubernetes-stack-cookbook

 It's currently a very simple cookbook to support the installation of `kubectl` and `gcloud`.
 In the future, it will do more than that and support more platforms than current Ubuntu only.